douglas-amirault/Prompt-Explorer/README.md

 2. Navigate to [http://127.0.0.1:8050/](http://127.0.0.1:8050/) to view it in your browser.

 ## DEMO VIDEO
+Here's a demo video of how to get the project running locally for the smaller dataset: https://youtu.be/83tkIujtr_Q?si=HoxtxoOuKLga41GW

+For the larger dataset, simply swap our the parameter in the `get_data.py` file.
 ---
 ## Final Project
 This repository contains code related to the final project of